johngvc/nuuvem-app/README.md

 <pre><code>docker-compose up</code></pre>

 * Both containers, one with PostgreSQL and another with the main Rails app will be launched

+* If necessary the port 8080 of the posgreSQL container will be exposed to connect database managing solutions like DBeaver

 * When done shut down the containers by using: